jinchizhong/rack-cgi/README.md

 If you special `""`, script will be launched directly.
 Ensure script is executable.
 If you special `path_to_application`, application will be launched with script name.

+### Directory redirect

+In some programs(such as phpBB), when you visit a dir without ending '/'.
+(Such as 'http://wps-community.org/forum') All relative resource will cannot accessed.
+In this case, we have to redirect 'http://wps-community.org/forum' to 'http://wps-community.org/forum/' to avoid this problem.

+You can use following code to open this feature.

+    use Rack::CGI, ..., dir_redirect: true, ...

 TODO
 ----